• Menu

 Although the South Platte River can be dry and slow, it can be a popular tubing destination when the water’s right.
 There are a number of sections that people tube and kayak on the South Platte River, although the most popular is by downtown Denver and to the southwest near Deckers.

 The South Platte River starts in Park County to the west, a tremendous area for fishing, but not tubing.
 The best place to tube it in the mountains is Deckers, a little over an hour from Denver.
-From here it flows down the Rockies into Littleton where the river runs north beside Santa Fe Drive to downtown Denver at Confluence Park.
+From here it flows down the Rockies into Littleton where the river runs north beside Santa Fe Drive to Downtown Denver at Confluence Park.

 South Platte River Tubing Deckers Colorado

-Couple of tubers on the South Platte River near Deckers.
+A couple of tubers on the South Platte River near Deckers.

 South Platte River Tubing Deckers Colorado